BLSHEE22/Chem-Symbols-In-Name/README.md

 Have fun testing names!

-If someone out there that knows chemistry could add a feature where a chemical compound featuring all the chemical symbols is output, that would be great.
+If someone out there that knows chemistry could add a feature which returns a chemical compound featuring all of the found chemical symbols, that would be great.